rilldata/rill/README.md

 ```
 git pull origin main
 npm run build
-npm run cli -- start
+npm run cli-dev -- start
 ```
 # Helpful Hints
 You can specify a new project folder by including the --project option.
 ```
-npm run cli -- init --project /path/to/a/new/project
+npm run cli-dev -- init --project /path/to/a/new/project
-npm run cli -- import-table /path/to/data_1.parquet --project /path/to/a/new/project
+npm run cli-dev -- import-table /path/to/data_1.parquet --project /path/to/a/new/project
-npm run cli -- start --project /path/to/a/new/project
+npm run cli-dev -- start --project /path/to/a/new/project
 ```
 By default the table name will be a sanitized version of the dataset name.
 You can specify a specific name using the --name option.
 ```
-npm run cli -- import-table  /path/to/data_1.parquet --name my_dataset
+npm run cli-dev -- import-table  /path/to/data_1.parquet --name my_dataset
 ```
 If you have a dataset that is delimited by a character other than a comma, you can use the --delimiter option.
 ```
-npm run cli -- import-table /path/to/data_3.txt --delimiter "|"
+npm run cli-dev -- import-table /path/to/data_3.txt --delimiter "|"
 ```

 # Application Developers